 Little black ants have also garnered the name “sugar ant,” though their real name is, well, Little Black Ants.
 Not a lot is known about Little Black Ants, except that they eat just about anything (including other insects) and they really like rotting wood and dark spaces.
 Getting rid of little black ants, however, despite how little is known about them from a biological perspective, is as easy as getting rid of sugar ants.
 Sweet baits can be used to control little black ants indoors, and protein baits can be used to control little black ants outdoors.

-Sugar ant control
+Best Methods of Sugar ant control

 Sugar ant control is very much a matter of daily routine during the months when sugar ants are a problem (March through September), particularly in the kitchen.
 Below is a list of things you can do to control sugar ants and prevent a sugar ant infestation in your home.